Warning: This work has been rated 18+ for language, violence, and mature content.

 “Ren!
 This way,” Prof. Kamui called out.

 He didn’t want to go in the direction that Prof. Kamui lead him.
-The school, the students, the desire to explore the new area and meet new people was much more riveting.
+The school, the students, the new area, the desire to explore the area and meet new people was much more riveting.

 He walked over to the closest classroom and took a peek through the windows.
 There were actual students in chairs and desks learning from teachers in a proper school setting.
 Something about this scene stirred a nostalgic feeling inside.
 There was a time when he looked forward to doing something like this.
 A time where all his friends gathered, and they would spend the whole day with the teacher until their parents came to pick him up.